riri-des/2025-CP_PREMODA/README.md

-# PREMODA: A Mobile-Based Apparel Suitability Preview for Online Shoppers using Computer Vision 🛍✨
+# PREMODA: A MOBILE-BASED APPAREL SUITABILITY PREVIEW FOR ONLINE SHOPPERS USING COMPUTER VISION 🛍✨

 A pre-built Flutter e-commerce application integrated with Generative AI and StyleHub technology, which gives users a preview and visualizes clothing items prior to making a purchase decision using AI CP VTON (Cloth-Person Virtual Try-On).